 Add Coffee Grounds to Your Worm Bin

-- Add to Worm Bin - It seems even worms like a bit of coffee, now and then.
-Just don't give them more than 1 cup per week and not all at once.
-The worms can't handle excessive acidity, so don't be tempted to add more.
+It seems even worms like a bit of coffee now and then.
+Just don't give them more than one cup per week and don't give them that full cup all at once; instead, divide it up over the course of several days.
+Worms can't handle excessive acidity, so resist the temptation to add more.

-- Side Dressing Plants - Side dressing is kind of like supplemental mulching or feeding.
-You add just a little material at a time, to boost what is already there.
-As with mulching, only add about one inch of coffee grounds at a time.
-You might even want to mix the grounds with your compost and side dress with that.
+Side dressing is kind of like supplemental mulching or feeding.
+You add just a little material at a time to boost what is already there.
+As with mulching, only add about 1 inch of coffee grounds at a time.
+You might even want to mix the grounds with your compost and side-dress with that.

-- Liquid Fertilizer - Steep 2 cups of grounds in a 5-gallon bucket, for 6 - 12 hours.
-Use to water and foliar feed your plants.
+Steep two cups of grounds in a 5-gallon bucket, for six to 12 hours.
+Use this liquid fertilizer to water and foliar feed your plants.
 The benefits of foliar feeding are the subject of much debate, but as always, let your plants be your guide.
 If they do not appear to be doing well after feeding, stop feeding.